JuliaData/DataFrames.jl/docs/src/man/basics.md

 # First Steps with DataFrames.jl

-**The tutorial section of the manual is still work in progress.
-Please report any questions or comments as issues in DataFrames.jl GitHub repository.
-Thank you!**

 ## Setting up the Environment

 If want to use the DataFrames.jl package you need to install it first.